Oskaloosa, Iowa: Annual events

 The Southern Iowa Fair is one of the largest traditional county fairs in Iowa and is held each July.

 Art on the Square is held each June on the city square.
 This event features local and regional artists.

-Sweet Corn Serenade is held each August on the city square.
+Sweet Corn Serenade is held each July on the city square.
 A concert by the municipal band is the highlight of the corn-on-the-cob and pork burger feast.

 Each December, the Lighted Christmas Parade travels through the downtown area on two consecutive nights.
 The floats in the parade are adorned with lights for the after-dark event.

 Government and politics

 The City of Oskaloosa has a mayor-city council-city manager form of government under a home rule charter.
 The mayor and city council are elected.
 The city council is composed of seven members who make decisions regarding rules and regulations pertaining to Oskaloosa.
 The mayor is elected for a two-year term and council members are elected to serve for four years.
 The city manager is appointed by the city council.
-The current mayor is David Krutzfeldt.

 Oskaloosa is a sister city with Shpola, Ukraine.

-In July 2015, Presidential candidate Donald Trump held a campaign event, a family picnic, at Oskaloosa's George Daily Community Auditorium.
+In July 2015, presidential candidate Donald Trump held a campaign event, a family picnic, at Oskaloosa's George Daily Community Auditorium.
 He did not give press credentials to the Des Moines Register for the event, due to its having had an editorial urging him to drop out of the race.

-In November 2019, Presidential Candidate Joe Biden held a campaign event at William Penn University.
+In November 2019, presidential candidate Joe Biden held a campaign event at William Penn University.

 Education

 Oskaloosa is the home of William Penn University, a private, liberal arts college.
 It was founded by members of the Religious Society of Friends (Quakers) in 1873 as Penn College.
 In 1933, the name was changed to William Penn College, and finally to William Penn University in 2000.

 Oskaloosa was the home of the now-defunct Oskaloosa College.

 The city's public system, Oskaloosa Community School District, operates a high school, middle school, elementary school, and an alternative school.
 Oskaloosa Elementary opened in January 2005, merging five smaller buildings scattered across the city.
 The building is the largest elementary school in Iowa.

 Also in Oskaloosa is Oskaloosa Christian Grade School, which was founded in 1946.
-SonShine Preschool was started later on and is in the same building.
+SonShine Preschool started later, and is in the same building.

+Transportation

+Transit services in the city are provided by Oskaloosa Rides.
+Free bus service is provided along one fixed-route loop in the city, on Mondays, Wednesdays and Fridays from 9:00 AM to 5:30 PM.
+Paratransit services operated by 10-15 Transit are provided daily.